 Twitter profiles rank high on search results, so consider setting up a protected account unless you’re willing to share your feed with colleagues, your boss and prospective dates.
 Alternatively, set up a protected account for private use and a public one for work.

 If you mention your workplace in your Twitter bio, consider including a sentence like ‘opinions are my own and not that of the Little Trading Company, Ltd’ to distance your comments from your employer.

 Tweets can’t be edited after they’ve been shared, so if you change your mind about the way you’ve worded something, you’ll have to delete the whole post.
 Still, bear in mind that tweets can be screen-shotted and shared in an instant: you may find that material has a life even after you’ve hit delete.

 Trolls set out to provoke, so any response – however cutting – will be taken as encouragement.
-Limit trolls’ airspace and impact with a blanket ‘ignore’ policy.
+Limit trolls’ airspace with a blanket ‘ignore’ policy.

 …unless they are being abusive